-In the world of milk alternatives, there used to be very few options for those of us with milk allergies, lactose intolerances or dairy-free diets.
+In the world of milk alternatives, there used to be very few options for those of us with milk allergies, lactose intolerances or on dairy-free diets.
 Soy milk was the most common dairy-free milk alternative, and it was difficult to find at most supermarkets.

 The taste of pea protein milk is subtle and smooth.
 It’s thick enough to double as the cream for your coffee.
-It’s an excellent addition to baked goods, smoothies, and hot cereals.
+It’s an excellent addition to baked goods, smoothies and hot cereals.
 You’ll find pea protein milk in most grocery stores near the other dairy-free milk alternatives.

 Almond milk has a mild nutty flavor.
 It’s easy to enjoy by the glass or in a smoothie.
 It’s not very thick or creamy, but it works well in recipes that call for cow’s milk.

 - Cashew milk.
-Cashew milk has a similar nutritional profile to almond milk — same amounts of calcium, vitamin D, and vitamin E. It’s low in calories and also low in protein.
+Cashew milk has a similar nutritional profile to almond milk — same amounts of calcium, vitamin D and vitamin E. It’s low in calories and also low in protein.
 The flavor is rich with a hint of cashew.
 It’s thicker than almond milk and works well in curries and cream soups.
 Cashew milk is also perfect in creamy dessert recipes that call for whole milk.

 - Oat milk.
-When you soak rolled oats, steel cut oats or oat groats in water, then blend and strain it, you get oat milk.
-It’s smooth and delicious with an oaty, nutty flavor.
+When you soak rolled oats, steel-cut oats or oat groats in water, then blend and strain it, you get oat milk.
+It’s smooth and delicious with an oat-like, nutty flavor.
 The texture is thick and smooth.
-Oat milk is great as a stand-alone beverage but also works well as a substitute for half and a half in coffee.
-You can bake with it too.
+Oat milk is great as a standalone beverage but also works well as a substitute for half and half in coffee.
+Moreover, you can bake with it too.
 Nutritionally, oat milk normally contains about 30 percent of the RDA for calcium, 4 grams of protein, 2 grams of fiber and about 10 percent of the recommended daily amount of iron.

-When you’re shopping for nondairy milk options, read the labels of these products closely – even the organic versions have been known to contain carrageenan.
+When you’re shopping for nondairy milk options, read the labels of these products closely.
+Even the organic versions have been known to contain carrageenan.
 Choose brands without this problematic additive.

-Rice milk is another easy to find and popular dairy-free milk alternative.
+Rice milk is another easy-to-find and popular dairy-free milk alternative.
 However, recently, rice milk samples have been tested and shown to contain low levels of arsenic.
 While the levels of arsenic are low, they’re still higher than the safe limit.
 Until manufacturers find a way to eliminate the arsenic from rice milk, it won’t be on our list of best dairy-free milk options.

-Homemade Almond Milk
+1. Homemade Almond Milk

 - 1 cup organic raw, unsalted almonds

-- 2 ½ cups filtered water
+- 2 1/2 cups filtered water

 Soak one cup of organic, raw, unsalted almonds in water for eight hours (or overnight).
 Drain the water from the almonds.
-Then blend the soaked almonds and 2 ½ cups of filtered water until smooth.
+Then, blend the soaked almonds and 2 1/2 cups of filtered water until smooth.
 Strain the blended almond and water mixture until you have a milk-like beverage.
 Store your almond milk in a clean jar in the refrigerator for up to three days.

-Homemade Oat Milk
+2. Homemade Oat Milk

-- ½ cup whole oat groats (rolled oats or steel cut oats can also be used)
+- 1/2 cup whole oat groats (rolled oats or steel-cut oats can also be used)

 - 2 quarts filtered water

-- ¼ teaspoon sea salt
+- 1/4 teaspoon sea salt

-Homemade Hemp Milk
+3. Homemade Hemp Milk

-- ½ cup organic hulled hemp seeds (also called hemp hearts)
+- 1/2 cup organic hulled hemp seeds (also called hemp hearts)

 - 3 cups filtered water

-- ¼ teaspoon sea salt
+- 1/4 teaspoon sea salt

-When you can’t tolerate cow’s milk, or you want to avoid it for health reasons, there are some delicious and nutritious plant-based, dairy-free milk options these days.
+When you can’t tolerate cow’s milk or you want to avoid it for health reasons, there are some delicious and nutritious plant-based, dairy-free milk options these days.
 Give some of these alternatives a try the next time you’d like a tall glass of milk.

 Jockers, D. (2017).
 Almond milk: it’s unlikely cancer-causing ingredient.
 Retrieved from: https://thetruthaboutcancer.com/almond-milk-cancer-causing-ingredient/